donutskip/donutskip_website2.0/index.md

 ![Donut](assets/images/me2.png){:class="resized-image"}
 # #WhoAmI

-Donut (_Jonas_) is now working as a DevNet Engineer & a Network Engineer that, he's based in the Philippines 🇵🇭.
-Currently working for Decypher Technologies Inc, a company based in Colorado/Florida USA.
-When he is not working he's a penetration tester & a Security Researcher by hobby (for now).
+Donut (_Jonas_) is now working as a DevNet Engineer & a Network Engineer.
+He's currently based in the Philippines 🇵🇭.
+Actively working for Decypher Technologies Inc, a company based in Colorado/Florida USA.
+When he's not at work, he's a Penetration Tester & a Security Researcher by hobby (For now).
 He was formerly a Offensive Security Engineer (Penetration Tester) for a Cybersecurity & Compliance Solutions company based in Chicago Illinois.

 > What I do for a living: **Offensive Security, Ethical Hacking, Network Engineering, Automation**